openhive-network/HAfAH/README.md

 To install the extension please execute 'make install'.

-Warning: Make install will install all already builded project items, to install only one of them please build it in separated build directory with making the only one target, for example: `make extension.hive_fork; make install;`
+Warning: Make install will install all already builded project items, to install only one of them please build it in separated build directory with making the only one target, for example: `make extension.hive_fork_manager; make install;`

 ### Versioning
 Postgres extensions are versioned - extension control file contains `default_version` configuration entry.
 The build system